kubeflow/website/content/en/docs/components/katib/overview.md

 - Command-line interfaces (CLIs):

-  - **Kfctl** is the Kubeflow CLI that you can use to install and configure Kubeflow.
+  - **kfctl** is the Kubeflow CLI that you can use to install and configure Kubeflow.
 Read about kfctl in the guide to [configuring Kubeflow](/docs/other-guides/kustomize/).